 - Phil Bennet, Jackson School of Geosciences

 - Janet Dukerich, Office of the Provost - ex officio

 Report of the Committee on Employment Issues

 The Committee on Employment Issues focused on evaluating gender equity in salary and time-in-rank data for tenured/tenure-track faculty.
-The committee compiled relevant datasets for examining the composition, compensation and promotion issues for each of the 11 most recent academic years (2004-14).
+They compiled and analyzed relevant datasets for examining the composition, compensation and promotion issues from 2004-15.

-Sue Heinzelman1, Center for Women & Gender Studies
+- Sue Heinzelman, Center for Women & Gender Studies